 Born and raised in the Emerald City, Chris is a true Seattleite – a rarity these days.
 A graduate of the University of Washington, Chris has a wealth of experience in coordinating, planning, and managing people and programs throughout diverse fields, most recently her passion working with elders in the senior living industry.
 In her spare time, you will find Chris being a busy mom to two active boys and a crazy sweet dog.
 She enjoys health and fitness, cooking and spending quality time with her family in Wallingford.

 Originally hailing from the East Coast, Rachel moved to Seattle in 2014.
-As NEST’s Advancement Coordinator, she puts her talents to work keeping members up-to-date through the newsletters and website, maintaining the database, and fundraising to support NEST’s programs.
-Rachel plays rugby for the Emerald City Mudhens (current PNW champs!) and volunteers at the King County Jail tutoring inmates in math to earn their GED.
+As NEST’s Communications & Development Manager, she puts her talents to work keeping members of the NEST community up-to-date through newsletters, mailings, social media, and the website, and fundraising to support NEST’s programs.
+Rachel plays rugby for the Emerald City Mudhens (current PNW champs!) and volunteers at the King County Jail tutoring inmates to earn their GED.
 The way to her heart is lined with cute dogs and good pizza.

 Board of Directors